December 15th, 2018

 “You guys got some cool ass trees,” I told him as we drove through an old part of town.
 “I was bikin’ around while I came down on acid, lookin’ at the trees, having my mind blown by ‘em.”

-He threw his hands in the air, off the steering wheel, to give me the whole picture of what it must have been like.
+He threw his hands in the air, off the steering wheel, to give me the full effect.
 It was only minutes later we came to a slow stop on a quiet residential street.

 “Alright, here she is,” Justin said as he threw the van in park.